Sagar2366/SPOJ-1/README.md

 SPOJ
 ====

-Solutions to programming problems at SPOJ that I've attempted.
-I've posted them here so I get familiar with version control, and get started with Open Source.
-I love programming in Python, although I will attempt to include solutions in C++ as well.
+Solutions to programming problems I've attempted in SPOJ.
+This repository was originally started because I wanted to get familiar with version control tools and techniques.
+Now that I'm fairly well versed with it, this repository is hardly active.
+In fact, I even did a [workshop introducing version control to my  juniors](http://www.slideshare.net/sarupbanskota/using-open-source-software-to-uncover-extra-terrestrials).

-You're free to use them as reference for problems that you may want to solve.
-I would appreciate better approaches to solving any of the problems I've attempted.
+Please feel free to use anything in this repository^.

+^ <em> There's no fine print ;) </em>